alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 ### UserInfo

-As described above the ID Token principally holds claims about the authentication event and the identity of the End-User.
-A Relying Party  wishing to obtain further data about the End-User can do this by presenting the access token they obtained to the UserInfo Endpoint.
+As described above the id token principally holds claims about the authentication event and the identity of the End-User.
+A Relying Party  wishing to obtain further data about the End-User can do this by presenting the access token they obtained to the userinfo endpoint.

 A successful request will result in a JSON object containing claims about the End-User being returned.
 As a minimum this will always contain the sub claim which the Relying Party must verify to protect against a token substitution attack.

 An example JSON object is given below:

 ```
   {